AdamBalski/AdamBalski.github.io/sections/README.md

-# Contains the sections of the interview
+# Contains the sections of the article